 - a search that exceeds the scope of the warrant (for example, the warrant only authorizes a search of your bedroom, but the officers search the rest of your house and discover the illegal drugs in your kitchen drawer), or

-- an illegal detention (if the police weren’t legally entitled to stop you in the first place, any drugs that they subsequently find probably cannot be used as evidence against you).
+- an illegal detention (if the police were not legally entitled to stop you in the first place, any drugs that they subsequently find probably cannot be used as evidence against you).

-If your California drug crimes lawyer suspects that you may be the victim of an illegal search and seizure, he/she will likely file a Penal Code 1538.5 PC motion to suppress evidence.
-If you prevail on this motion, your charge(s) will probably be dismissed or, at the very least, significantly reduced.
+If we suspect that you may be the victim of an illegal search and seizure, we will likely file a Penal Code 1538.5 PC motion to suppress evidence.
+If we prevail on this motion, your charge(s) will probably be dismissed or, at the very least, significantly reduced.17

 Even if you possessed the drug, you may not have intended to sell them.
 If you can prove that you only possessed the drugs for personal use and not to sell them, you should be acquitted of this offense.

-If you can challenge the fact that you even possessed the drugs, then clearly this isn’t the defense you would present.
+If you can challenge the fact that you even possessed the drugs, then clearly this is not the defense you would present.
 However, if the evidence that you possessed illegal drugs is overwhelming, this is probably your best bet.

 This defense could also work if you can convince the judge/jury that even though the drugs briefly ended up in your possession, you only momentarily possessed them as you were in the process of trying to dispose of them.18

-If your California drug crimes defense attorney can convince the prosecutor, judge, and/or jury that you didn’t even possess the drug, you are entitled to an acquittal of this charge.
+If we can convince the prosecutor, judge, and/or jury that you did not even possess the drug, you are entitled to an acquittal of this charge.
 This defense would most likely apply to a case alleging constructive possession.

 Example: Defendant was arrested for possessing a controlled substance for sale.
 The arrest was based on an incident where the defendant (1) agreed to buy a large quantity of drugs from an undercover cop so that he could resell them, (2) met the officer, (3) paid the officer for the drugs, (4) was prepared to take them from the officer, but (5) was arrested before he actually took possession/control of the drugs.